Pavel-Egorov/deploy/README.md

 python_deploy
 =============

+> :warning: **Deprecation warning**: this project isn't under support anymore, it may still work for some cases,
+> but it isn't guaranteed.

-This package allow You to deploy web python project to remote server using fabric on client side and invoke, docker on server side.
+This package allows you to deploy python web service to remote server using fabric on client side and invoke, docker on server side.

 Currently it supports:
-- Django
+- Django-based services

 ---
 Installation